 I like baking cookies with Einkorn flour.
 Einkorn is an ancient variety of wheat that has never been hybridized.
 It is naturally lower in gluten and higher in protein than modern wheat.
 Combined with butter, sucanat, sugar, and chocolate, this is an stupendous cookie.

-I like to make these cookies using a combination of sucanat and sugar for the sweetener, for classic chocolate chip cookie flavor.
+I make these cookies using a combination of sucanat and sugar for the sweetener, for classic chocolate chip cookie flavor.
 However, sucanat can be used exclusively if you prefer to stick with only unrefined sweeteners.

 Einkorn Chocolate Chip Cookies